-In 2023, there were no incidents of corruption committed by PERC's directors, employees, nor business partners.
-PERC was also a proud recipient of the 1-Golden Arrow Award from the Institute of Corporate Directors (ICD) during the Asian Corporate Governance Scorecard (ACGS) 2023 Golden Arrow Recognition last September 2023.
-The Golden Arrow Award recognized the Company's strict adherence with the Philippine Code of Corporate Governance and implementation of Asian Corporate Governance Scorecard and ACGS-vetted international best practices on corporate governance.
+In 2024, there were no incidents of corruption committed by PERC's directors, employees, nor business partners.
+PERC was also a proud recipient of the 1-Golden Arrow Award from the Institute of Corporate Directors (ICD) during the Asian Corporate Governance Scorecard (ACGS) 2024 Golden Arrow Recognition last September 2024.
+The Golden Arrow Award recognized the Company's steadfast dedication to exemplary corporate governance while driving energy innovation and sustainable energy solutions across the Philippines.